priv-kweihmann/oelint-adv/README.md

 * oelint.vars.autorev - The usage of 'AUTOREV' for SRCREV leads to not reproducible builds
 * oelint.vars.bugtrackerisurl - BUGTRACKER should be an URL
 * oelint.vars.dependsappend - DEPENDS should only be appended, not overwritten
+* oelint.vars.dependsordered - [R]DEPENDS entries should be ordered alphabetically
 * oelint.vars.duplicate - No duplicates in DEPENDS and RDEPENDS
 * oelint.vars.homepageprefix - HOMEPAGE should begin with https:// or http://
 * oelint.vars.multilineident - On a multiline assignment, line indent is desirable